 The ingested values are loaded into RAM when the masking job starts.
 For large pool sizes, it might be required to increase the Min/Max Memory settings in the Job Configuration.

-White space and Case Sensitivity
+White Space and Case Sensitivity

-To resolve white space issues, use workaround:
+To resolve white space issues on a database, use this workaround:

 - Open and edit the Rule Set